aztfmods/terraform-azurerm-vnet/README.md

 ## Features

-- network security group on each subnet with multiple rules
+- an individual network security group for each subnet, encompassing multiple rules, with the ability to handle multiple rules
-- service endpoints and delegations
+- support for multiple service endpoints and delegations, including actions
-- terratest for validation
+- utilization of terratest for robust validation.
 - route table support with multiple user defined routes

 The below examples shows the usage when consuming the module: